amplitude/amplitude-docs/content/collections/data-tables/en/data-tables-results-and-sorting-logic.md

 Once you have these results, any sorting you do applies **only to them**, and **doesn't** bring in any new results.

 For example, imagine your group-by has enough different property values that Amplitude Analytics limits the results displayed to the top 100.
 By default, Amplitude sorts these results in descending order.
-If you opt to view your results in ascending order, **you do not** see the “bottom 100” results instead.
+If you opt to view your results in ascending order, **you don't** see the “bottom 100” results instead.
 You **still** see only the same top 100 results—only their sorting order has changed.

 When using multiple metrics, sorting by a particular column displays data for all columns based on the values in the sorted column.
 For a data table with multiple segments, multiple metrics, and a period over period comparison, sorting a period-over-period column within a metric gives you a dataset based on the first segment's current period.